 What it is: Dropbox is a cloud-based file storage system.

 Why use it: If you’re going to capture everything, you should be saving it too.
 Dropbox saves you memory space on your computer and allows you to easily save files via URL.
 Most importantly, it allows you to access your files from anywhere with an internet connection if goodness forbid, something happens to your hardware.
 I pay for the $9.99/month plan and it’s so worth it.

 What it is: A human who illustrates sharp looking logos and collateral.

 Why use one: One of my favorite moments in our journey was choosing a logo and getting it on our site and in our emails - and later tote bags.
 There’s so much gratification in seeing your brand come to life with its own unique personality.
 I was lucky to find Brooklyn-based illustrator Sunny Eckerle who loved what we were building and just “got us.”
 I saw her work on Instagram, loved what she did, and thought it’d be a great fit for A Song A Day.
 She was enjoyable to work with and worked with us on cost since we weren’t (and don’t) make any money.
 She also designed this awesome poster for our Kickstarter campaign.

 If you can’t afford an illustrator or designer, or simply aren’t ready to commit to something, check out Squarespace’s logo creator, which is free!

-Oh, one last tool.
-Coffee.
+Oh, and one last tool: coffee.
 So.
 Much.
 Coffee.